1. What does “Important Agricultural Lands” (IAL) mean?

 12. What if my neighbor’s land was not recommended for IAL, can he/she still have some or all of their land designated as IAL as part of the City’s County Initiated method?

 Yes, it is possible.
-They should contact the DPP so that we can review their property based on the top three criteria mentioned above.
+They should contact the DPP to discuss their concerns.

 13. What if I don’t want my land recommended for IAL by this County Initiated method?